fastoch/DevOps_Full_Course/README.md

 docker build -t day02-image .
 ```
 - The `-t` option is to tag the image, to give it a name
-- The final dot means "use all the files inside the current directory"
+- The final dot means "use the Dockerfile inside the current directory"

 >[!important]
 The above command might fail if the `docker-credential-secretservice` binary is missing.